 - Skittles or m&m’s for the monster eyes

-- In a box mix together the white cake mix, oil and eggs until combined.
+- In a bowl mix together the white cake mix, oil and eggs until combined.
 Divide the batter equally into two separate bowls.

 - Add gel food colouring to get the desired colour you want (I used green and red gel food colouring - also see notes).